binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Before you try that though, you will need to set up the port forwards and add the WAN and/or LAN rule to your router.
 How you do this will depend on what you are using for a router.

 I have blogged extensively over the years on SSH.
-In the Additional Resources chapter there are links to my resources which has a plethora of information on configuring and using SSH in many different ways.
+In the Additional Resources chapter there are links to my resources which have a plethora of information on configuring and using SSH in many different ways.

 **sshuttle**